Cauchy momentum equation: Stresses

 The effect of the pressure gradient on the flow is to accelerate the flow in the direction from high pressure to low pressure.

 As written in the Cauchy momentum equation, the stress terms p and τ are yet unknown, so this equation alone cannot be used to solve problems.
 Besides the equations of motion—Newton's second law—a force model is needed relating the stresses to the flow motion.
 For this reason, assumptions based on natural observations are often applied to specify the stresses in terms of the other flow variables, such as velocity and density.

 External forces

-The vector field f represents body forces per unit mass.
+The vector field a represents body forces per unit mass.
 Typically, these consist of only gravity acceleration, but may include others, such as electromagnetic forces.
 In non-inertial coordinate frames, other "inertial accelerations" associated with rotating coordinates may arise.